nexussays/playerglobal/README.md

 ```
 Mozilla Public License.

-The contents these files are subject to the Mozilla Public License Version 1.1 (the "License"); you may not use these files except in compliance with the License.
+The contents these files are subject to the Mozilla Public License Version 1.1
+(the "License");you may not use these files except in compliance with the
+License.
 You may obtain a copy of the License here: http://www.mozilla.org/MPL/.

-Software distributed under the License is distributed on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, either express or implied.
-See the License for the specific language governing rights and limitations under the License.
+Software distributed under the License is distributed on an "AS IS" basis,
+WITHOUT WARRANTY OF ANY KIND, either express or implied.
+See the License for the
+specific language governing rights and limitations under the License.

 The Original Code consists of the files listed above.